 Sources and accuracy

-Guidebooks favor established, verifiable ground truth: official frameworks and standards bodies where they exist (for example NIST, CIS, and MITRE in the cybersecurity library), producer and regional conventions in food and drink topics, and manufacturer documentation for gear.
+Guidebooks favor established, verifiable ground truth: official frameworks and standards bodies where they exist (for example NIST, CIS, and MITRE in the cybersecurity library; ASHA, the EPA, the DOE, and the CDC in health and home topics), and manufacturer documentation for gear.
 Where a topic is contested or evolving, guides say what is uncertain rather than manufacturing confidence.
-We are adding visible source lists to guidebooks on an ongoing basis, prioritizing topics where a wrong claim carries real-world cost.

 Updates and corrections